(warning – they might end up feeling so at home that they don’t want to leave!!!)

 5. Make snacks readily available.
 I love to put out a basket filled with goodies for our guests to munch on.
 I typically include items such as fresh fruit, chips, granola bars, nuts etc.

 6. Set up a coffee station.
 We always have a coffee machine ready to go, just in case our guests happen to wake up earlier than us and don’t want to go rummaging around in our kitchen.
+And as a bonus, they can look so cute!
+Just check out Pinterest for all the inspiration you could ever need.

 7. Provide bathroom supplies.
 While a plentiful supply of clean, fluffy towels is essential, I also like to provide extra toiletries such as shampoo, conditioner, soap/body wash, toothpaste and a spare toothbrush.
 Hotel freebies or samples/travel size products are great for this.